 Crosshaven to Youghal : 40nm / 6 knots = 7 hours

-Youghal is a small historic walled village with a quaint anchorage.
-There are several “must-see” buildings in town, and a guided tour that seems interesting.
-Walter Raleigh was mayor for a time here in the late 16th century.
-There are three beaches that attract tourists during the summer months.
+Youghal is a small historic, walled village with a quaint anchorage.
+There are several “must-see” buildings in town, and a guided tour that seems interesting, along with three popular local beaches.
+Sir Walter Raleigh was mayor for a time here in the late 16th century.

 Yaughal to Dunmore East: 50nm / 6 knots = 8 hours

-Dunmore East is a safe harbour if we need it, but given our time constraints and our desire to spend our time in Dublin, we may pass this one up.
+Dunmore East is a picturesque fishing port and our safe harbour if we need it.
+But given our time constraints and our desire to spend our time in Dublin, we may pass this one up.

 Dunmore East to Wiclow Harbour: 100nm / 6 knots = 17 hours

-Wiclow is another safe harbour with two breakwalls that should provide a calm anchorage.
+Wiclow with it’s small commercial port and county town, is another optional safe harbour, with two breakwalls that should provide a calm anchorage.
 It has a popular grassy area by the sea known as ‘The Murrough’ where we could take a stroll.